Open, for Business.

 Alice also owns and manages Light Touch Solar and Electrical, which she founded with her husband Tim Hodgson.
 She draws from her skills and experience in business management and sustainability to position the business as the region’s first qualified installer of Tesla’s Powerwall.
 She has also passionately created a Community Solar Fund, where a portion of funds from every system installed contribute to solar systems that are gifted to community organisations and installed at zero charge.

-In see her role on the board, Alice as an opportunity to utilise her skills and passions to engage with and assist in building a vibrant local business community.
+Alice sees her role on the board as an opportunity to utilise her skills and passions to engage with and assist in building a vibrant local business community.

 Having practised law both nationally and internationally and with 15 years as a practising solicitor under her belt, Louisa now brings her legal skills and experience to Byron Bay and the Byron Chamber Of Commerce.

 Working as an immigration lawyer and multilingual, Louisa is able to connect with individuals and businesses from across the globe to help them achieve their immigration goals to migrate to Australia.